Published Date: January 27, 2017

 The Training Provider may deliver formal instruction and provide counselling, coaching and guidance through classroom, or synchronous e-learning methods of delivery.

-Self-Employment programs are provided through contract-based training.
+Self-Employment programs are provided through a fee for service contract.

 Formal instruction and Business Plan Development means the training provider will assist individuals in creating jobs for themselves by providing advice concerning capital, training, coaching, and technical assistance while they launch their business.
 Training providers will design training modules based on the individual’s needs that are provided through one-to-one assistance, group workshops, or synchronous e-learning.
-The expectation is that individuals will devote a minimum of 25 hours per week towards their training activities.

 - each individual applies to the program and provides all needed information to the training provider,